dscalzi/SkyChanger/README.md

 #               Sky Changer Config
 #-----------------------------------------------

-#DO NOT CHANGE THIS VALUE.
+# DO NOT CHANGE THIS VALUE.
-#CHANGING IT COULD RESULT IN DATA LOSS.
+# CHANGING IT COULD RESULT IN DATA LOSS.
 ConfigVersion: 1.0

 #--------------[General Settings]---------------
 general_settings:

-  #Upper packet limit.
+  # Upper packet limit.
   upper_limit: 50

-  #Lower packet limit.
+  # Lower packet limit.
   lower_limit: -50

+  # Opt out of metrics collection by https://bstats.org/
+  # Note that if opting out you must fully restart
+  # your server for the changes to take effect.
+If opting
+  # back in you may simply run /SkyChanger reload.
+  #
+  # Please consider keeping this value false :)
+  metrics_opt_out: false

 ```